mediabeastnz/craft-commerce-abandoned-cart/README.md

 All abandoned cart emails are created as jobs and placed in Craft's queue, this should provide a great platform for high performing stores.

+## The settings

+Any cart will be marked as abandoned 1 hour after no activity.
+This is important to remember when adjusting the delay settings for the reminder emails.
+For example by default the 1st email will be sent 2 hours after the cart was last interacted with.
+Just remember to allow for that 1 hour delay upfront.

 ## Configuring Abandoned Cart

 Once you've set your preferred email delay times all that's left to do is set up a few cron